mjohnson3038/bike-score-app/README.md

 This project is in early development phase.

-The ultimate goal is to pass in a route and calculate the score based on this.
+The ultimate goal is to pass in a start and end point and calculate the score based on this.
+Based on my initial research, I think I can do most of this through the Google Maps API.
+I will need to leverage state road data to get the safety incidents.
+I suspect understanding how many happened along a particular route being a big challenge because I will have to map incidents to points and then determine if a route goes through or near that point.

 Right now, API integration is not complete, therefore, users must submit each factor (elevation gain, bike path availability, etc.) through the API.